kfjahnke/envutil/README.md

 # extract
 # utility to extract a reprojected image from an environment.

+As work on this program continues, it can provide more and more functions which envutil also provides, to a point where envutil becomes redundant.

 This program takes a 2:1 lat/lon environment or a 1:6 cubemap image as input and produces output in the specified orientation, projection, field of view and extent.
 For CL arguments, try 'extract --help'.
 Panorama photographers